 Price: Free / $1.99

 DUAL! is a unique local multiplayer game.
 It’s a little bit like classic Pong.
 Players bounce and shoot stuff on their screen.
 The bullets and objects leave their screen and enter the other player’s screen.
 The game is playable completely offline via Bluetooth.
 You can also play over WiFi if you want to.
 Players can duel one another or play co-op against AI bad guys.
 It’s not the most difficult or complex game ever.
 However, it’s legitimately fun to play with another person.
 Plus, it’s cheap, kid friendly, and it even has achievements and stats.
-There really isn’t a lot wrong with this one, honestly.
+There really isn’t a lot wrong with this one and it’s even free if you use Google Play Pass.

 The Escapists 2: Pocket Breakout